Scientific Name: Malpighia emarginata

 Family: Malpighiaceae

 Acerola (Malpighia emaginata) are known to have many names in different countries including Barbados cherry, Babaro cherry, Cerezo, etc. Acerola are characterized as small cherry-like fruit that have a citrus taste.
-Acerola are green and turn red when ripe.
+Acerolas are green and turn red when ripe.
 In Southeast Asia, the unripe green fruit are often eaten as a snack.
 Acerola is in the Malpighiaceae family which, in fact, is a family of flowering plants related to mangroves.